Spring snowstorm makes for slippery, sloppy commute - Philly

-NEW YORK (AP) - A fast-moving spring snowstorm swept through parts of the Northeast, spreading a wintry mix that made for a slow and slushy commute to start the work week.
+NEW YORK (AP) - A fast-moving spring snowstorm swept through parts of the Northeast, spreading a wintry mix that made for a slow, slippery and slushy commute to start the work week.

-The storm stretched from Ohio to coastal southern New England early Monday and was expected to drop 2 to 6 inches of snow on parts of the area, while other areas saw accumulation only on grassy surfaces.
-A winter weather advisory was in effect in New York, and a steady snow forced the Yankees to postpone their scheduled 1:05 p.m. home opener against Tampa Bay.
+The storm stretched from Ohio to coastal southern New England early Monday, and northern New Jersey took a hard hit with 4 to 8 inches of snow accumulation, leading to dozens of vehicle spinouts and crashes.
+A winter weather advisory was issued for parts of New York, and a steady snow forced the Yankees to postpone their scheduled 1:05 p.m. home opener against Tampa Bay.

 Some school districts closed for the day and others opted for a delayed opening.
 In the New York City area, LaGuardia, Kennedy and Newark Liberty airports all reported some flight disruptions.

-The storm was forecast to move off the coast later in the day, giving way to gradually warming temperatures and melting.
+The storm was to move off the coast later Monday, giving way to warming temperatures and melting.

-Monday's snowstorm was the fifth to move through the area after four nor'easters in March.
+Monday's snowstorm was the fifth in the area after four nor'easters in March.